-In 2019 Wade High School is changing to Murrumbidgee Regional High School.
-It's a comprehensive high school in rural NSW.
-The combined school, which was previously Griffith and Wade High Schools, has a diverse cultural enrollment of 1241 students, 13% Aboriginal Torres Strait Islander students, and 21% Pacific Islander students.
+Murrumbidgee Regional High School is a comprehensive high school in rural NSW.
+The school has a diverse cultural enrolment of 1250 students, 13% Aboriginal Torres Strait Islander students, and 22% Pacific Islander students.

-Wade High School takes pride in delivering an excellent education in a welcoming, well-resourced environment, and will continue this as Murrumbidgee Regional High School in 2019 and beyond.
+MRHS takes pride in delivering an excellent education in a welcoming, well-resourced environment.